 The WMA will embark on capacity building of NMAs in the specific focus areas mentioned above.

-A team of Uganda Medical Association medical specialists based in Kampala and World Medical Association executive members has been formed and it will provide the project with technical support.
+Recently, a team of Uganda Medical Association medical specialists based in Kampala and World Medical Association executive members has been formed.
+This team will provide the project with technical support.
 An administrative secretariat has been established to support the project activities.

 Duration of project